-AbstractGanglioneuroma is a rare tumor of neural crest origin and comes under category of peripheral neuroblastic tumors .It is benign with most cases found in posterior mediastinum and retroperitoneum.
-Here we present a case of 12 year old boy who was diagnosed as ganglioneuroma of deep face with involvement of infratemporal fossa extending to adjacent structures.
+Ganglioneuroma is a rare tumor of neural crest origin and is included under category of peripheral neuroblastic tumors.
+It is a benign tumor mainly found in posterior mediastinum and retroperitoneum.
+Here we present a case of 12 year old boy who was diagnosed as ganglioneuroma involving deep facial structures - infratemporal fossa extending to adjacent structures.